HariMenon2002/Banking-app/beginning.md

 You can add tabs from shadcn which will be helpful for transactions For transaction table also we will take the help of shadcn

+During deployment,check what link is it giving and accordingly change it in NEXT_PUBLIC_SITE_URL env variable.